libavg/libavg/sphinxdoc/misc.rst

                 One of the categories listed above or custom category.
 Defaults to :py:const:`APP`.

-            :param severity
+            :param severity:
                 Onf of the severities listed above.
 Defaults to :py:const:`INFO`.

             :param message: The log message string.

         .. py:method:: critical(msg, category)

-            Shortcut to :py:meth:`log`, using the severity indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name.

         .. py:method:: error(msg, category)

-            Shortcut to :py:meth:`log`, using the severity indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name.

         .. py:method:: warning(msg, category)

-            Shortcut to :py:meth:`log`, using the severity indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name.

         .. py:method:: info(msg, category)

-            Shortcut to :py:meth:`log`, using the severity indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name.

         .. py:method:: debug(msg, category)

-            Shortcut to :py:meth:`log`, using the severity indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name.

         .. py:method:: addSink(logger)

             Add a python logger object to libavg's logging handlers.
-            The python logger gets the key `category` as an "extra" kwargs, useful for formatting the output.
+            The python logger gets the key `category` as an "extra" kwarg, useful for formatting the output.

         .. py:method:: removeSink(logger)

             Removes a previously added logger.
 It will not receive any messages dispatched by the logger annymore.
-It's save to call the function even if the logger is not present.
+It's safe to call the function even if the logger is not present.